Harry Triguboff: Net worth

-As of May 2025, Triguboff's personal net wealth was estimated by the Australian Financial Review at AUD29.65 billion, as published in the 2025 Rich List.
+As of May 2025, Triguboff's personal net worth was estimated by the Australian Financial Review at AUD29.65 billion, as published in the 2025 Rich List.
 Triguboff was one of seven Australians who have appeared in every Financial Review Rich List, or its predecessor, the BRW Rich 200, since it was first published in 1984.
 Triguboff's net worth was assessed at AUD10.62 billion in the 2016 Rich List, making him the richest Australian; and he held the mantle for one year.

 In 2021, Forbes Asia estimated Triguboff's net worth at USD11.3 billion.
 In 2015, Forbes Asia magazine's annual billionaires list assessed Triguboff as the world's 262nd wealthiest billionaire.
 His earnings result from leasing most of his developments to short and long term tenants, with benefits from capital appreciation.
 His net worth was assessed as AUD23.6 billion in 2023, on The Australian's Richest 250 list for that year.